ValentinZarate/capuchins_hrs/sim_akde.md

 ### 1. Data Format:
 - The input `data` should be a `data.frame` containing at least the following columns:
   - `individual.local.identifier`: A unique identifier for each group's telemetry data.
-  - `grupo`: The group to which the monkey belongs.
+  - `grupo`: The group to which the animal belongs.
   - `year`: The year of the observation.
   - `month`: The month of the observation.
   - Any additional columns required for creating a `telemetry` object.